dalps/crobots-vscode/README.md

 ## Dev notes

 The language features are powered by a [chevrotain](https://chevrotain.io/docs/) parser written in TypeScript.
-I've adapted it from an earlier CROBOTS-inspired web project that's on the back burner, also this is my first time making something close to a language server.
+I've adapted it from my earlier editor-based web project that's on my back burner, also this is my first time making something close to a language server.
 Issues and pull requests are welcome.

 ---

-## 🥳

 This extension was made for the 40th anniversary of CROBOTS.
-Here's to a great game that made history! 🥂
+Hope it boosts someone's submission to [the Crobots Tournament 2025](https://crobots.deepthought.it/home.php?page=tournament2025&link=0). 🥳